-I have been tattooing 17 years and have focused much of my energy on cover up tattoos.
+I have been tattooing since 2001 and have focused much of my energy on cover up tattoos.
 Click Here to View Terry’s Cover Up Gallery

 I was born in the San Francisco Bay Area.
 I was an artist since I can remember.
 I have been drawing every single day of my life sine I was four years old.
 In fact, my entire family was very artistic.
 My father drew a lot as a young man and was involved in photography.
 My mother was a Tahitian Dancer, and she was also extremely good with crafts.
 My siblings also loved to draw, and we would routinely draw together.
 My brother and I where basically the poorest kids in our neighborhood.
 Not to say that we lived in poverty, but we certainly had a lot of hard times growing up.
 It was a release to make fun of those things growing up.
 I always enjoyed art though, beyond making funny pictures, it has always been how I saw myself.